erikw/cs50p-project/README.md

 ## Achievements
-Awared as of completion of this course:
+Certificate awared as of completion of this course:

 https://cs50.harvard.edu/certificates/19eba3e9-7198-4909-a320-eebd70f26b70